 For many years, the swamp was a tremendous barrier to western settlement.
 Most settlers traveled by boat on Lake Erie to reach southern Michigan.
 Major cities of the area circled the perimeter of the swamp; none lay within it except Bowling Green.
-In 1859, a law was passed providing for a system of public ditches to drain the land.
+In 1859, a law provided for a system of public ditches to drain the land.
 By 1870, the swamp was still only half cleared.
 Eventually, after a period of intense lumbering and draining, the swamp had nearly vanished and the area became a major agricultural region.

 Although the Great Black Swamp has been compared to the Florida Everglades, today only a thin strip of coastal wetlands remain along Lake Erie from Maumee Bay to Sandusky.
 The lake bed beneath Maumee Bay was itself once part of this great wetland, but rising lake levels inundated it until it became open water.
 Storms have occasionally flooded the inland areas around Maumee Bay, especially since the mid-20th century.
 Maumee Bay State Park is built on the site of the former Niles Beach, a community of vacation cottages that was devastated in a 1972 storm and never rebuilt.
 Today, offshore breakwaters protect the beach.

 Acquisition of park lands began in 1974 with matching funds from the Land and Water Conservation Fund.
 Maumee Bay officially became a state park in 1975.

 Maumee Bay State Park is a tribute to Lake Erie.
 This precious gift is one of the largest bodies of fresh water in the world and it reflects the diverse natural heritage of Ohio.